mattrayner/cordova-plugin-vuforia/README.md

 # ![Cordova-Plugin-Vuforia][logo]
 Cordova-Plugin-Vuforia is a [Cordova][cordova] plugin that uses [Vuforia][vuforia] to perform image recognition.

-You can see a live example in the [Peugeot 208][peugeot] app on iOS and Android and a basic open source example in the [cordova-vuforia-example][example-repo] repo.
+You can see a live example in the [Peugeot 208][peugeot] app on iOS and Android, and an open source example in the [cordova-vuforia-example][example-repo] repo.

 [![NPM Version][shield-npm]][info-npm]
 [![Supported Cordova Versions][shield-cordova]][info-npm]